Free conveyor belt 1000-hour / annual service procedure

 Preview the template

-See the first part of the service procedure below.
-Enter your email above to download the full conveyor belt 1,000-hour service procedure (PDF-ready).
+See the first part of the conveyor belt 1000-hour / annual service procedure below.
+Download the full version above.

 A 1,000-hour or annual service is the major tier of scheduled preventive maintenance for a conveyor belt system.
 It is performed every 1,000 operating hours or at least annually, whichever comes first.
 The 1,000-hour service carries forward all 250-hour tasks (belt tension and tracking, roller and pulley inspection, scraper checks, motor and gearbox checks, bearing greasing, safety device testing) and adds more in-depth maintenance: replacing belt scrapers, draining and replacing gearbox oil, motor service (bearings, insulation resistance test), replacing seized or worn rollers, inspecting and testing the belt weigher, checking conveyor frame and foundations, inspecting electrical switchgear, testing alignment sensors, performing a full guarding audit, servicing the tension system, inspecting belt splice condition, measuring belt thickness at wear points, checking pulley bearings and seals, and inspecting chute wear liners.
 It is typically performed by a qualified fitter or maintenance technician and takes 4 to 8 hours.